everythingability/hh/README.md

 #### How This App Works

 This feature is provided by the medical information being authored in a tool called Twine, which the app passes personal data to via the URL's search args and they become twine variables.

+## Installing The App Yourself

+The [Hypertension Helper](https://static.everythingability.opalstacked.com/hh/) app is available here.
+Remember, any data you add is only stored in that browser window.
+It is saved if you close the window, but won't be available on another device.
+No data is stored or saved online.

 ## About This Project